Now Accepting Medicare and Kaiser Permanente! Call For An Intake Today!

 If you have private insurance we require payment of self pay rates as services are rendered.
 However, we will assist in helping you get reimbursed from your insurance company if coverage is applicable.

-If you are uninsured our self pay rates vary at each location:
+If you are uninsured our self pay rates vary at each location.
+To inquire about these rates please call the location you are interested in joining.

 What is Methadone?